 Approximately 9 ponds were built on the relatively small streams that feed Lake Eğirdir.
-These ponds,built for easy access toFigure-4: Gelendost Plain irrigation channelswater for people engagedFigure-4: Gelendost Plain irrigation channels in agriculture, have, in a sense, caused a decrease in the water input of the lake.
+These ponds, builtfor easy access to water for peopleFigure-4: Gelendost Plain irrigation channelspeopleengagedin agriculture, have, in a sense, caused a decrease in the water input of the lake.